Protecting the River Avon in Bath

 The overflow near Bath RFC’s rugby ground just off London Road in Lambridge was one such location and had been identified as one of the 13 most frequently discharging throughout our region.

-A new storage tank, built below ground, will help prevent flooding by hosting increased flows from combined sewers, carrying both wastewater from homes and businesses and rain run-off from buildings and surfaces, during periods of heavy downpours.
+Expected to help cut discharges by up to three-quarters, it will help prevent flooding by hosting increased flows from combined sewers, carrying both wastewater from homes and businesses and rain run-off from buildings and surfaces, during periods of heavy downpours.

-By hosting more than 125,000 litres of storm water during intense rainfall, the tank then gradually returns the water to the sewer system for onward travel to a water recycling centre to be treated and safely returned to the environment.
+The tank then gradually returns the water to the sewer system for onward travel to a water recycling centre to be treated and safely returned to the environment.

 Working with the community